What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 3. Malnutrition

-When fish are not properly fed, their systems will not receive the necessary nutrient, giving rise to dietary deficiency.
+When aquarium fish are not properly fed, their systems will not receive the necessary nutrient, giving rise to dietary deficiency.
 This leaves the fish exposed to a number of harmful diseases—including cloudy eyes.

 If you notice in your aquarium, it could mean you’re aren’t feeding your fish well enough.